- a question posed to me about the lack of Black players with titles;

 Why the name?
 The name, “The Chess Drum” comes from the idea that in many ancient African societies, the drum instrument was used for communication… sometimes from village to village.
 In fact, drum language uses a rudimentary form of node-switching present in Internet communication… point-to-point protocol.
 Thus, this site communicates authentic content pertaining to the accomplishments of Black chess players around the world.

 The Chess Drum does not receive any outside funding so all efforts made toward the website are a “labor of love.”
-In other words, it’s hard work, but enjoyed.
+In other words, it’s hard work but enjoyed.
 The philosophy is to provide a clean, attractive interface with a variety of fresh and exciting features to inform and entertain.
-To be honest, it’s extremely difficult to find material needed for updates, so contributions are encouraged.
-Make sure I have enough details… the who, why, what, when, where and how.
+To be honest, it’s extremely difficult to find the material needed for updates, so contributions are encouraged.
+Make sure I have enough details… the who, why, what, when, where, and how.

 In Harlem, New York covering Wilbert Paige Memorial in July 2001